 Another source of incomplete coverage within tax data are missing incomes, this includes incomes at the bottom and at the top alike.
 Incomes at the bottom are not reported properly, because social welfare is not taxed in Switzerland.
 In 2011 this comprised 236’133 Individuals.
 Income at the top are suspected to be incomplete because of tax evasion.
 Non-fillers are a minor problem, because in Switzerland non-fillers equally show up in the tax-statistics as long as they are registered.
 These persons get an imputed income based on an older tax return and information given by employers.
-Only non-registered non-fillers are not in the records.
+Only non-registered non-fillers, like undocumented migrants, are not in the records.
 An important bias, however, are individuals that misreport incomes.
 Feld and Frey (2006) examine the role of tax evasion in Switzerland by calculating the difference of the national accounts measures of primary income and the income reported to the tax authorities.
 They show that the average level of income tax evasion from 1965 to 1995 varies between 13% and 35% and suggest that evasion is heavily driven by capital income tax evasion.

 When focusing on the available tax statistics, we can distinguish three coverage issues with an empirical possibility to test their relevance for inequality analysis.
-First, we compare the tax income distribution to survey data, to see if tax data covers extreme incomes more reliable than survey data (5.4.1), then we test if the inclusion or exclusion of special cases has a substantial impact on the assessment of income inequality (5.4.2).
-Third, (5.4.3) we quantify how strong inequality is affected by neglecting those subjects, who are not taxed.
+First, we compare the tax income distribution to survey data, to see if tax data covers extreme incomes more reliable than survey data (4.4.1), then we test if the inclusion or exclusion of special cases has a substantial impact on the assessment of income inequality (4.4.2).
+Third, (4.4.3) we quantify how strong inequality is affected by neglecting those subjects, who are not taxed, because their incomes is below the exemption threshold.

 Superior coverage with tax data than with survey data

 According to the going scholarly opinion, tax data covers the extreme part (lower and upper incomes) of an income distribution in a more reliable way than survey data because the latter is suspicious of sampling error.
-To test this hypothesis we perform two tax data comparisons with the Household and consumption Survey (HBS).
-We use the HBS because it is one of the surveys used for governmental publications (ESTV 2014) and incomes are provided on a very detailed base.
+To test this hypothesis we perform two tax data comparisons with the Household and consumption Survey (HBS)..
 This allows us to construct measures that are better comparable to income measures derived from tax data.
 A successful comparison requires the control of all other relevant differences between tax data and survey data, like differences in income definitions and the fact that HBS represents households and tax data represents tax units.
 Because it is not possible to construct a perfect comparison, we follow the two best alternative strategies and report results for both: